PID Controller Tuning for a Drone

 The process of selecting the gain values for Equation 2 is called "tuning" the controller.
 A properly tuned controller will give the drone a response that is "just right," meaning that it will quickly return to the target height (this is called the "rise time"), without too much overshoot, oscillation (the "settling time"), or steady-state error.
 A poorly tuned controller can result in undesired or erratic drone behavior, like moving very slowly toward the target height, or rapidly shooting past it, then over-correcting and shooting past it again, etc.

 Can you design a PID controller for your drone that results in optimal behavior?
 You may need to do some of your own research about PID controllers to get started.
 The Bibliography contains several references that may be useful.
 Refer to DIY Mini Drone: Arduino™ Altitude Control for instructions to build your drone.
 The circuit diagram is reproduced in Figures 1 and 2, and you can download working code for a proportional controller here.
+Note that the circuit diagram and code are for the PING ultrasonic distance sensor.
+If you have an HC-SR04 ultrasonic sensor instead, you should follow the instructions in our HC-SR04 ultrasonic distance sensor tutorial to modify your circuit and code.
 (Click these links for a bigger version of the diagram and the circuit schematic.)

 Figure 1.
 Breadboard diagram for Arduino drone controller.